Restauranting

 • Check fire suppression system

-• Check fire extinguishes (this may need to be done twice a year, depending on where you live)
+• Check the fire extinguishers (this may need to be done twice a year, depending on where you live)

-• Clean hoods twice a year.
-There are many professional companies that specialize in hood cleaning.
-I highly recommend you use one rather than doing the job yourself (very messy and time consuming).
+• Clean the hoods twice a year.
+Use a professional company that specializes in hood cleaning rather than doing the job yourself (very messy and time-consuming).

-• Clean pilot lights on gas kitchen equipment (Be sure to follow the manufacturers instruction).
+• Clean the pilot lights on any gas kitchen equipment (Be sure to follow the manufacturer's instruction).